Božidar Kantušer: Life

 During the 1990s, Kantušer and Grace Renzi made several trips to the United States.
 They were in New York twice to organize the distribution of the BIMC directories, but also on a personal basis.
 Kantušer was a member of the American Composers Alliance, as well as a member of SACEM in France and SAZAS in Slovenia.
 In this decade, there were several publications and radio programs about the composer (notably on France 2), and three CD-ROMs including his works were stamped in Slovenia.
 He continued organizing concerts at the Cité internationale des arts, one of which, in 1992, was dedicated to the composer Sergiu Natra.
 In 1992, Kantušer signed a symphonic version of Épaves (Wrecks), which was recorded for RTV Slovenija in 1993.
 "Sarajevo", signed in 1993, was premiered in Vienna in 1995.
 The Concerto for Viola, Double Bass and Orchestra, written in 1994, was recorded in 1996 for RTV Slovenija.
 In 1996, on the occasion of his 75th birthday, a concert dedicated to Kantušer was held in Fresnes (Ferme de Cottinville).
 He was aware of the need for an expansion of the library's premises, and in this regard, he was in contact with Danièle Pistone at the Sorbonne.
 In 1997, on the occasion of a concert in honor of the composer at the Holywell Music Room - for the Festival of Contemporary Music in Oxford, the couple made a last trip together.
 In 1998, Kantušer entered into negotiations with the Slovene Ministry of Culture concerning the opening of a BIMC center in Slovenia.
 The talks were successful in 1999, Kantušer meeting the minister Jožef Školč and the town of Šmartno being chosen as the venue for the information center.
 On the other hand, talks with the BnF proved unsuccessful.
-Božidar Kantušer died on May 9, 1999 in a Paris hospital, after a cerebral infarct, at the age of 77 years.
+Božidar Kantušer died on May 9, 1999, in a Paris hospital, after a cerebral infarct, at the age of 77.

 Kantušer is buried in Paris at the Père Lachaise cemetery, together with Grace Renzi (Kantuser) who died in 2011.
 The manuscripts of his works are kept at the Library of Congress.
-The opera "On Christmas Eve" was not signed, yet complete.
+The opera "On Christmas Eve" is unfinished.
 The seven string quartets were published by Marc Lombard.
 Grace Renzi took care of the succession of the BIMC and thanks to Dominique Hausfater the collection is now at the Médiathèque Hector Berlioz at the Conservatoire de Paris.